sonic2kk/steamtinkerlaunch/README.md

 Silent winetricks installation:
 - `WINETRICKSPAKS`: install all packages in WINETRICKSPAKS silently with winetricks

-Set `DLWINETRICKS` to 1 download/and automatically update winetricks instead of using/depending on the systemwide installation
+Set `DLWINETRICKS` to 1 download/and automatically update winetricks instead of using/depending on the system wide installation

 dotnet installation might be problematic because of this [wine bug](https://bugs.winehq.org/show_bug.cgi?id=49897) **stl** opens a *(non-blocking)* warn requester if a incompatible wine version was found until the bug is fixed.